Month of Performance Art-Berlin 2013

 Gaffer tape, something commonly used in performances to mark out space or make signage on the fly, was an inspiration for the letters of the logo, which I drew by hand.
 I wanted the logotype to be able to be easily reproduced and to be recognizable if made in tape on a wall.
 I set the -B backwards in part to help balance out the grouping of letters and to reinforce a mysterious quality.

-Pictured here is a flyer about the platform for performance art that contains a list of all venues and performances for the month.
+Shown here is a flyer about MPA-B that contains a list of all venues and performances for the month.
 It folds out into an A2 poster.